Mashfiqur/kong-prototype/README.md

 1. Open Postman.
 2. Make a GET request to one of the following URLs:
-   - [http://localhost:8000/app/retrieve/{fileName}](http://localhost:8000/app/retrieve/{fileName}) (With the help of KONG ADMIN URL.
+   - [http://localhost:8000/app/retrieve/{fileName}](http://localhost:8000/app/retrieve/{fileName}) (With the help of KONG API Gateway URL.
 This will forward to app service as we mentioned in the kong.yaml configuration file.)
    - [http://localhost:5000/retrieve/{fileName}](http://localhost:5000/retrieve/{fileName}) (Through app service base URL).
 3. Replace `{fileName}` with the actual filename.
 4. If the file exists in the assets folder inside cdn directory, the service will generate a